pingcap/docs-tidb-operator/en/access-dashboard.md

 ### Use NodePort Service

-You must access `ingress` via the domain name, but it might be difficult to use the domain name in some scenarios.
+Because you must access `ingress` via the domain name, and it might be difficult to use `ingress` in some scenarios.
 In this case, to access and use `TiDB Dashboard`, you can add the `Service` of `NodePort` type.

 The following is an example of using the `Service` of `NodePort` type to access the yaml file of `TiDB Dashboard`.
 Run the `kubectl apply -f` command to deploy the following yaml file to the Kubernetes cluster.